Gos2two/ProjectCatheter/README.md

 # ProjectCatheter
-Catheter Lab is an interface for viewing multipolar ECG data.
+Catheter Lab is an interface for viewing multipolar catheter data.

 Instructions: